Luciano Spalletti: Roma

 In the 2007–08 Champions League first knockout round, Spalletti's Roma team became the first Italian team to defeat Real Madrid over two legs (2–1 in both ties in Rome and Madrid) and consequently also became the first European side to record two victories over Real Madrid at the Santiago Bernabéu.
 In a repeat of the previous season's quarter-final, Roma were again eliminated from the Champions League by eventual winners Manchester United.
-However, they did succeed in their defence of the Coppa Italia, once again defeating Scudetto winners Inter in the 2008 Coppa Italia Final — a single match which Roma won 2–1.
+However, they succeeded in their defence of the Coppa Italia, once again defeating Scudetto winners Inter in the 2008 Coppa Italia final — a single match which Roma won 2–1.

 Spalletti faced a difficult 2008–09 season with Roma, only managing to qualify for the UEFA Europa League with a sixth-place position in the league, after a struggling initial period that left the Giallorossi in the bottom half of the league for the first part of the Serie A season.
 The new season saw Spalletti struggling with a limited squad, weakened further by the sale of Alberto Aquilani to Liverpool, and compounded by serious financial problems for the club.
 Roma started the season by taking part in two 2009–10 UEFA Europa League qualifying rounds, both easily won against Gent (10–2 on aggregate) and Košice (10–4 on aggregate).
 However, another poor start in the 2009–10 Serie A season, with two consecutive defeats (2–3 to Genoa and 1–3, at home, to Juventus), prompted Spalletti to resign on 1 September 2009.